Sep 24, 2023, 2:00 am

 Forward 1 hour

-Sunrise and sunset were about 1 hour later on Sep 24, 2017 than the day before.
-There was more light in the evening.
+Sunrise and sunset will be about 1 hour later on Sep 24, 2023 than the day before.
+There will be more light in the evening.

 Is there Daylight Saving Time in Antarctica?